getachewzemene/minalesh-amplify/MIGRATION_GUIDE.md

 ## Rollback Plan

-If you need to rollback to Supabase:
-1. Keep the Supabase project active
-2. The original Supabase schema is preserved in the commit history
-3. Revert to the commit before the migration
-4. Reinstall `@supabase/supabase-js`
+Rollback to Supabase is not supported in the current stack.
+Reintroducing Supabase would require reversing this migration and reinstalling its client library.

 ## Future Enhancements